Crime in Toronto: The Magaddino ascendency

 In 1931, when "the Commission" was founded in New York by Lucky Luciano, southern Ontario was assigned to Stefano Magaddino of Buffalo.
 In 1944–45, Magaddino consolidated his control by having Perri and a number of his associates murdered.
 The existence of the Mafia in Toronto was ignored in the post-war era until the 1960s by the media and the police.
 Much of the organized crime activities in Toronto area were the work of three Mafia families based in nearby Hamilton, namely the Musitano, Luppino and Papalia families.
 The most important and powerful of the three families of Hamilton were the Papalia family, who in turn were the Canadian branch of the Magaddino family of Buffalo.
 Though based in Hamilton, Johnny Papalia was very extensively involved in Toronto, where he engaged in extortion, hijacking, loan-sharking, theft, book-making and the sale of heroin.
+Michele Racco was regarded as the Capocrimine ("boss of bosses") in the 'Ndrangheta in Toronto from the 1950s until his death in 1980.

 The first organized crime case that attracted widespread public attention was the beating of the gambler Maxie Bluestein by the gangster Johnny Papalia at Toronto's Town Tavern on 21 March 1961.
 Pierre Berton, a Toronto Star newspaper columnist wrote in his column that the Bluestein beating was a "semi-execution" committed in front of hundreds of people, which showed that Papalia did not fear the law.
 Berton made the Bluestein beating into a cause célèbre as he used his column to demand that Papalia be brought to justice.
 Berton described the beating: "...as terrible a beating as it is possible to give a man without killing him...
 Iron bars with ropes attached to them for greater leverage rained down on Bluestein's head and across his forehead, eyes and cheekbones.
 His scalp was split seven or eight times.
 Knuckledusters were smashed into his eyes and a broken bottle was ground into his mouth.
 When Bluestein dropped to the floor, he was kicked in the face.
 His overcoat, torn and slashed, was literally drenched in his own blood...When I saw Bluestein, some 10 days after the affair, he looked like a piece of meat".
 Berton's columns had their effect, causing massive public outrage and Papalia was ordered by his boss, Stefano Magaddino, to turn himself into the police in May 1961 as Magaddino complained that the police were making too raids in their search for Papalia.